melt-umn/ableC-lvars/README.md

 #### POPL Paper:

-+ Try syncing after for loop
-+ Try multiple gets, look into what should happen
++ mention possible issues with multiple blocked gets and number of threads
-+ Future work-- way to nicely implement sets for unknown data type for users to access without set-up, other "pre-fab" data structures
++ Future work-- way to nicely implement sets for unknown data type for users to access without set-up, other "pre-fab" data structures so users can just create lattice and lvars without worrying about lub etc.
 + Add in stuff with running example
 + Refer to style resources and spiff up writing
 + Need examples with no side effects until after syncing